ZandraFagernas/unified_protocol/README.md

-Here I will make public all the scripts used in the Unified Protocol paper, once the paper has been published.
+Here all the scripts used in the Unified Protocol paper will be made public, once the paper has been published.

+Scripts will be sent to reviewers upon request.